Chengyuan-Zhang/IDM_Bayesian_Calibration/README.md

 ## Future updates (coming soon)

-We will process highD and provide some toy data for simply running and trying the code.
+We will process highD and provide some toy data for simple running and trying of the code.